brillout/goldpage/readme.md

 The example's entire source code is at:
 - [/examples/react-router](/examples/react-router)

-## Server-Side: Transpalition & Autoreload
+## Server-Side Transpalition & Server-side Autoreload

 If you specify a path when calling `ssr-coin dev ./path/to/your/server.js` then:
  - `ssr-coin` transpiles your server code.
 Allowing you, for example, to use TypeScript for your server code.